What Do Hindus Eat?

 Indian food or an Indian restaurant will generally be the first choice unless of course your guest/s have requested another type of food.
 Unfortunately not everywhere in the world has an Indian restaurant near by, or the ingredients to make good Indian food.
 When Indian isn't available and you want to go out to eat, what do you do?

 Ethiopian food has a lot in common with South Indian food.
 The curries are very similar and the injera bread is a lot like dosa, just made with a different grain.
 There is one problem.
-Eating off a shared plate goes counter to Indian rules of hygiene.
+Eating off a shared plate goes counter to typical Indian rules of hygiene.
 Be sure to ask if your guests would prefer separate plates.

 Thai food is quite popular with Hindus who eat meat and fish.
 It's not really compatible with the no meat vegetarians.
 Thai cooks put fish sauce in just about everything.
 On the other hand if Thai is the only option, the kitchen will have everything needed to make a spicy tofu/veggie stir fry with rice.
 You even get a choice of curry flavors.
 If you ask nicely the cook may be able to help you out.

 Mexican food sometimes works with the Hindu diet.
 The trouble is many Mexican restaurants cook beans with meat and rice with chicken stock.
 This is not true of all of them though.
 Call ahead and ask if they have a vegetarian bean option.
 The burrito chain chipotle has vegetarian beans, and so does Taco Bell.
-Taco Bell may sound terrible, but if you are driving across America. it may be your only option in some places.
+Taco Bell may sound terrible, but if you are driving across America. it may be your only option in many places.

 Greek or Middle Eastern